sirishatade/sirishatade/README.md

-- 👋 Hi, I’m Sirisha Tadepalli
+👋 Hi, I’m Sirisha Tadepalli
-- Here are some of my python scripts
+Here are some of my python scripts, enjoy!

 <!---